Can we prescribe the physical parameters of multiple black holes?: The initial-boundary value problem

 \subsection{The asymptotic properties of the initial-boundary data}

-In motivating the requirements concerning the asymptotic properties of the initial-boundary data it is rewarding to inspect limits of sequences of solutions on finite cubical domains the edges of which, in the limit, tend to infinity.
-The individual members of such a sequence will differ everywhere from global solution to the constraints.
-Nevertheless, the deviations are expected to be smaller and smaller as the boundary is pushed further and further away from the central region towards spacelike infinity.
+The model of multiple black hole configurations, as introduced in the previous section, makes use of finite cubical domains.
+Therefore, to investigate the asymptotic properties of the corresponding initial-boundary data configurations, one has to consider sequences of solutions to the initial-boundary value problem such that the edges tend to infinity.
+The individual members of such a sequence will differ slightly from global (up to spacelike infinity) solutions to the constraints.
+Nevertheless, due to the asymptotic flatness of the auxiliary metric \eqref{eq:bks4}, the deviations are expected to be smaller and smaller as the boundary is pushed further and further towards spacelike infinity.